 God gave these men a revelation of the beauty and purity of the Word of God.
 They learned that God’s Word is to be earnestly desired more than fine gold.
 These men were eager for heaven’s eternal and glorious riches, so they concentrated on gathering the treasures of God’s Word.

-Yahuwah urges us all to seek His Word as seeking for “hidden treasures.”
-It is the wise-hearted among us, who will go to great effort to store up the enduring, incorruptible treasure of God’s Word.
-It is the wise and humble who recognize the priceless value of this treasure, and are certain of its reward — Ever-Lasting Life!
+Yahuwah Elohim urges us all to seek His Word as if we were seeking for “hidden treasures.”
+The wise-hearted will go to great effort to seek the enduring and incorruptible treasure of God’s Word.
+The wise and humble recognize the priceless value of this treasure, and are certain of its reward — Ever-Lasting Life!

 Those who seek and find the treasures of God’s Word, are those who keep their eyes on the unseen, eternal realm — Father’s heavenly Kingdom.
 Are we like this?
 Do we keep our heart fixed on God’s unseen, eternal Kingdom, setting our affections on the things above?

-The spiritually-minded store up God’s Word, including the Torah.
+The spiritually-minded store up God’s Word in their heart.
 They follow after the precious jewels of “righteousness, godliness, faith, love, patience, and meekness.”
 Thus they are rich in good works — that is, in actions of obeying and honouring God’s Word (including the Torah).
-They often speak words of wisdom and knowledge, and bring a blessing and enrichment to anyone who is genuinely searching for the true, everlasting treasures.
+They often speak words of wisdom and knowledge, that bring enrichment to anyone who is genuinely searching for the ‘hidden treasures‘ of God’s Word.

-But the worldly-minded seek after earthly, temporary treasures, and set their heart on worldly pleasures.
-They lust for tantalizing things that delight their senses.
-They take pride in their imagined superiority, trusting in their riches to gain them peace and security.
+But the worldly-minded set their heart on worldly pleasures, earthly and temporary treasures.
+The worldly-minded take pride in their imagined superiority, trusting in their earthly riches to gain them peace and security.